Paragliding Safety

 A Good Landing

 Another take on safety is that it is not always the larger and more obvious mistakes that cause accidents.
-Often it is the more subtle mistakes or situations where accidents can occur.
-For example, kiting does not seem near as dangerous as flying.
+Accidents are often caused by more subtle mistakes or situations.
+For example, kiting does not seem nearly as dangerous as flying.
 But, if the wind is strong and somehow you get dragged or pulled by the wing, the ground is right there and injuries can happen.
 I see pilots sometimes kiting without a helmet, displaying a lack of respect for safety.
-Safety in such a sport means that you need to use your peripheral vision to look out for the unexpected situation.
-Nobody plans for accidents; they can come from unperceived factors or lack of preparations.
-Tunnel vision for only the larger situations can leave you vulnerable for the hidden issues that might lead to a crash.
+Safety in such a sport means that you need to use your peripheral vision to look out for unexpected situations.
+Nobody plans for accidents; they can come from unperceived factors or lack of preparation.
+Tunnel vision for only the larger situations can leave you vulnerable to hidden issues that might lead to a crash.

 EXAMPLES: